India condemns bomb attacks near Kabul airport | Law-Order

 - India

-India on Thursday strongly condemned the deadly bomb explosions near the Kabul airport and said the attacks reinforced the need for the world to stand unitedly against terrorism.
+India on Thursday strongly condemned the deadly bomb blasts near the Kabul airport and said the attacks reinforced the need for the world to stand unitedly against terrorism and those providing sanctuaries to terrorists.

 The Associated Press, quoting Russian officials, reported that at least 13 people were killed and 13 wounded in the twin suicide bombings.

+The Pentagon said a number of US ''service members'' were killed in the ''complex attack'' at the Kabul airport.

-''Today's attacks reinforce the need for the world to stand unitedly against terrorism and all those who provide sanctuaries to terrorists,'' the Ministry of External Affairs said.
+''Today's attacks reinforce the need for the world to stand unitedly against terrorism and all those who provide sanctuaries to terrorists,'' the Ministry of External Affairs (MEA) said in a late night statement.

 ''India strongly condemns the bomb blasts in Kabul today.
 We extend our heartfelt condolences to the families of the victims of this terrorist attack,'' the MEA said in a statement.